 I mean, look at what’s happening with the Golden Globes.

-While my ancestors on side of the family weren’t technically “Nazi” as by that point they lived in the States, my grandparent still participated in the Hitler Youth, and financially contributed to the Nazi cause.
+While my ancestors on side of the family weren’t technically “Nazi” (by that point they lived in the States), my grandparent still participated in the Hitler Youth, and financially contributed to the Nazi cause.
 I grew up as a Holocaust denier (a “soft” kind, Jews were killed but that wasn’t the focus of Hitler and his government).
 I grew up hearing all kinds of things before Trump’s presidency made white-powered conspiracies commonplace.

 I don’t know the daily shit people of color have to suffer from, especially those whose racial category intersects with gender, sexual orientation, socio-economics, etc. Any insight I do have is as when people hear me speak Spanish, and they assume I’m Hispanic (Latino), and all of a sudden I get treated differently.

 I am well aware of the limbo I live in.
-When people don’t realize I’m trans, they see me as another white boy”, with both its privileges and setbacks.
+When people don’t realize I’m trans, they see me as another “white boy”, with both its privileges and setbacks.
 When people know my “status”, it can be quite the interplay.
-People wonder why I transitioned, and that can lead to a lot of differing conclusions.
+People wonder why I transitioned, and give a response that’s anything other than “to live authentically”, that can lead to a lot of differing conclusions.

-As I have stated before, I transitioned not to “live authentically”, but to live my life as a man.
+I transitioned to heal my body and live my life as a man.
 Since I was a kid, I always wanted to be a boy.
 In church, I always felt ashamed that—as a first-born—I wasn’t born as my father’s son to carry on his lineage.
 Since the age of 16 I had an inkling I was “trans”, or at the very least thinking I should’ve been born as “the opposite sex”, even if it took another 5+ years to start that journey to transition.
 I’m lucky enough to not have race or sexual orientation complicate that journey; I feel grateful that with supportive friends and family (and insurance!) my journey was even easier than for many.

-Living in a conservative area complicates my journey now as a man, than it did as a someone trans who was transitioning.
+Living in a conservative area complicates my journey now as a man, than it dowa as a someone trans who was transitioning in a more progressive area.
 Frequently I wish I could live in a “liberal bubble”, and just live among people with similar viewpoints to my own, and not worry about all these differing opinions.
 I just want the divergence in opinion that I have to live with on the daily to end!

 Sometimes I wonder that I’m not really human, but just a traveler gathering stories to bring with me back to wherever I originated from.